Grape Pie

 Serving Suggestions

 Grape pie is best served at room temperature or slightly warm.
-I like to serve it with scoops of vanilla ice cream, which balance the grape flavors nicely.
+I like to serve it with scoops of vanilla ice cream, which balances the grape flavors nicely, but you could also use strawberry ice cream or even rocky road if you wanted a different flavor.

 Proper Storage